becketalservices/beas-cnx-cloud/docs/AWS/chapter3.md

 To simplify the resource creation, many settings can be placed into yaml files.
 Theses files will then be referenced by the various installation commands.
 Currently 3 different configuration files can be created automatically.

-**Currently the script create the single domain configuration as I have not yet understood what mutlti domain means.**
+**Currently the script create the single domain configuration as I have not yet understood what multi domain means.**

 **Starting with CP7.0 the configuration files are placed into $HOME/cp_config**